• Home

 During the first term, you will gather information about the school district, local community, and the classroom in which you’ve been placed.

-During the remaining weeks of the term, you will spend all two and a half days (or 20 hours) in your cooperating teacher’s classroom.
+During the remaining weeks of the term, you will spend all two and a half days (or 20 hours) in your clinical teacher’s classroom.

 There will be one week in the third month of the term when you will be in the classroom full-time.
-During this week, you will teach a 3-5-day unit of instruction and have the opportunity to experience implementing edTPA expectations for the “Mock” edTPA.
+During this week, you will teach a lesson(s).

 Term 1 General Responsibilities